react-epfl/padoc-lib/README.md

 }
 ```
 This callback is however valid only for regular packets.
 Sometimes, it could be useful to follow
-the distribution of some algorithm control packets (like distribution ones).
+the distribution of some algorithm control packets (like discovery ones).
 This can be enabled
 by the following code:
 ```Objective-C
 [MHDiagnostics getSingleton].useNetworkDiscoveryForwardingInfoCallbacks = YES;